-170. In accordance with Paragraph 15J(1) of Schedule 3, where a specified business enters into a business relationship or carries out or is otherwise involved in an occasional transaction with a financial services business or a relevant business, and it is acting in its capacity as a trustee of a relevant trust or partner of a relevant partnership, it shall disclose the capacity in which it is so acting to the financial services business or relevant business in question.
+170. In accordance with Paragraph 15J(1) of Schedule 3, where a specified business enters into a business relationship or carries out or is otherwise involved in an occasional transaction with a financial services business or a relevant business, and it is acting in its capacity as a trustee of a relevant trust or partner of a relevant partnership (or the occupant of an equivalent role in relation

-- 171. Where a specified business is acting on behalf of a relevant trust or relevant partnership, the specified business could meet the above disclosure requirement by referencing its capacity in its sign off, for example, "as trustee of the [trust name] trust" or "as (general) partner of the [partnership name] partnership".
+- to a foreign legal arrangement), it shall disclose the capacity in which it is so acting to the financial services business or relevant business in question. - 171.
+Where a specified business is acting on behalf of a relevant trust or relevant partnership (or occupies an equivalent role to that of trustee or partner in relation to a foreign legal arrangement), the specified business could meet the above disclosure requirement by referencing its capacity in its sign off, for example, "as trustee of the [trust name] trust" or "as (general) partner of the [partnership name] partnership".
 Other forms of disclosures will also be acceptable, providing it is documented and clear that it has been disclosed to the financial service business or relevant business in question. - 172.
-In accordance with Paragraph 15K(1) of Schedule 3, a specified business which acts as a trustee of a relevant trust or partner of a relevant partnership may disclose upon request to any relevant authorities information relating to the trust or partnership, and to a financial services business or a relevant business, any information relating to the beneficial ownership of the trust or partnership and any assets of the trust or partnership that are to be held or managed under the terms of a business relationship or occasional transaction. - 173.
-Paragraph 15K(1) of Schedule 3 ensures that a specified business acting as a trustee of a relevant trust or partner of a relevant partnership is legally permitted to disclose information about the trust or partnership's beneficial ownership and assets to the relevant authorities, and to other financial institutions or obliged entities with whom the specified business, in its capacity as trustee or partner, is entering into a business relationship or occasional transaction, to enable them to fulfil their due diligence obligations.
+In accordance with Paragraph 15K(1) of Schedule 3, a specified business which acts as a trustee of a relevant trust or partner of a relevant partnership (or occupies an equivalent role to that of trustee or partner in relation to a foreign legal arrangement) may disclose upon request to any relevant authorities information relating to the trust or partnership, and to a financial services business or a relevant business, any information relating to the beneficial ownership of the trust or partnership and any assets of the trust or partnership that are to be held or managed under the terms of a business relationship or occasional transaction. - 173.
+Paragraph 15K(1) of Schedule 3 ensures that a specified business acting as a trustee of a relevant trust or partner of a relevant partnership (or occupies an equivalent role to that of trustee or partner in relation to a foreign legal arrangement) is legally permitted to disclose information about the trust or partnership's beneficial ownership and assets to the relevant authorities, and to other financial institutions or obliged entities with whom the specified business, in its capacity as trustee or partner, is entering into a business relationship or occasional transaction, to enable them to fulfil their due diligence obligations.
 It does not provide authority to a specified business to breach the Data Protection Law.